ireaneus/CDI/docs/ChurchHistory/CHS14Assignment.md

 Their teachings developed independently of each other, before they became acquainted with each other’s teachings.
 They both represented elements that were already present in the writing of the early Church Fathers.

-2. See Chart 19 re: Manichaeism.
-See chart 21 re: Augustine for background information.
+**2. See Chart 19 re: Manichaeism.
+See chart 21 re: Augustine for background information.**

 **The Pelagian View of Sin and Grace**